Address

  Bannock County Map

-a drone with six propellers flying with a blue sky and white clouds in the background.
+A drone flies above the camera, with a clear blue sky and mountains in the background

 Mosquito Abatement District